vyshnavkr/projects-elasticsearch/README.md

 Step 8.
 Check APIs in Postman

 Step 9.
-Run Kibana server in http://localhost:5601 and check APIs in it
+Run Kibana server in http://localhost:5601 and use the following queries:
 ```
 	//kibana queries (copy paste all of them together under 'developer tools' section)